Concord Resort Hotel: Later history

-A news report states that, in 1997, the business filed for bankruptcy, leaving a debt of over $8 million in back taxes to Sullivan County.
+In 1997, the business filed for bankruptcy, leaving a debt of over $8 million in back taxes to Sullivan County.
 In 1999, the property sold "for $10.5 million to a partnership led by Joe Murphy, with Louis R. Cappelli as a silent partner".

 In 2000, a news report stated that there was a plan to build a $500 million resort.
 As of 2009, the Concord Resort & Golf Club was in operation, but it later closed.
 It was billed as the home of the famous "Monster" Golf Course.
 There were 42 guest rooms attached to the golf course.
 The "Monster Golf Academy" was under the direction of PGA Professional Todd Barker.
 The former hotel portion, though, was demolished in 2008.

 The Concord was used several times over the years by the New York State Association of Fire Chiefs for their annual convention and trade show.
-In addition, every January, the Concord was the home of the yearly “Grand Council Pulaski Association Weekend” for many years, hosting members from the NYPD Pulaski Association, the Nassau County Police Pulaski Association and the Philadelphia Police Pulaski Association.
+In addition, every January, the Concord was the home of the yearly "Grand Council Pulaski Association Weekend" for many years, hosting members from the NYPD Pulaski Association, the Nassau County Police Pulaski Association and the Philadelphia Police Pulaski Association.

 In 2010, financial disputes between the owners led to a legal settlement, splitting property between the parties.
 Entertainment Properties Trust REIT won 1500 acre of the Concord site from developer Louis R. Cappelli, who retained control of 116 acre.
 Monticello Raceway owner Empire Resorts announced plans to explore development of a racino resort on the property in partnership with Entertainment Properties.

 On May 5, 2011, the owners of the Mohegan Sun casino in Uncasville, Connecticut announced a competing joint venture with Cappelli Enterprises Inc. to build a $600 million racino on the site of the former hotel.
 According to the statement, the new resort will include a 258-room hotel, 75000 sqft casino with 2,100 video lottery terminals, five restaurants, a harness racing facility and grandstand, and a simulcast facility for pari-mutuel wagering.
 In May 2017. it was announced the casino-resort, run by Empire Resorts would be called "Resorts World Catskills", and planned to open in 2018.
 In February 2018, Resorts World Catskills opened.
 The property can be seen as a filming location for the Showtime program Billions.